-In other words: Holistic learning with all the senses for a healthy mind, body and spirit.
+Education for a healthy mind, body and spirit

 Our curriculum is unique to Aotearoa New Zealand.
 It is designed to provide the very best early learning experiences for children, to become active, resilient and connected to themselves, others and the environment.

 Play is more than mere indulgence; it is essential to children’s health and well-being.”